Yuki-takuya-kun/Admiral/README.md

 You can use `@Barrack` annotation to declare a class that contains `@Soldier` functions.
 `@Soldier` annotation contains parameter `subscribes` to declare events that should consume.
-It can also be a list of event names. `produce` element declare what event it will produce.
+It can also be a list of event names. `name` argument declare what event it will produce.